Accurate bootstrap bounds from optimal interpolation: Condition numbers and implementation

 We are now ready to describe the choice of the sample scalings $s_k^{(j)}$ and the bilinear bases $\vec q^{(j)}_\de(x)$ that we have implemented in \texttt{SDPB 3.1}.
 Although our choice has some motivation that we briefly discuss below, it was ultimately determined by numerical experimentation while trying to improve the initial condition number of the matrix $S$, or equivalently of the matrices~$\tl S^{(j)}$.
 In this section we ignore some technical implementation details which we defer to section~\ref{sec:implementation}.

 The sample points $x_k^{(j)}$ are set to the optimal density interpolation nodes, which are determined as described in section~\ref{sec:optimalnodes}.
 Following the discussion in section~\ref{sec:errornorm}, we use the weight function $\mu^{(j)}(x)$ given in~\eqref{eq:sdpbprefactor} to define the error norm.
-This procedure requires some care when poles with small $p_{i,j}$ are present.
+This procedure requires some care when poles with small $p_{i,j}$ are present, which we will explain in section~\ref{sec:implementation}.
 The number of sample points is determined by the maximal degree $d_j$ of the polynomials appearing in the matrices $M_j^k(x)$.

 We set the sample scalings $s_k^{(j)}$ to

 For the bilinear bases, we make different choices for the two terms in~\eqref{eq:Yyrelation}.
 For the first term, i.e.\ for the matrices $Q^{(j)}_{\de_{j1}}$ we choose $q_0^{(j)}(x),\ldots,q_{\de_{j1}}^{(j)}(x)$ to be the polynomials orthonormal with respect to the inner product